RitheshKumar/RitheshKumar.github.io/_posts/2014-07-13-Audio-Software-Intern.markdown

 project-date: Summer 2015
 client: Start Bootstrap
 category: C++, DSP
-description: Wrote testcases for their core DSP algorithms in C++.
+description: Wrote testcases for <a href="http://sunhou.se/">SunHouse Inc.</a>'s core DSP algorithms in C++.
 Was a part of their <a href="https://www.kickstarter.com/projects/sunhouse/introducing-sensory-percussion/description">Kickstarter</a> campaign.
 ---